rajpatel8/Quantumania/Report.md

 ### Purpose and Objectives

-The primary goal of this project is to develop an automated scanning tool that identifies quantum-vulnerable cryptographic algorithms (RSA, ECC, DH, weak hashes), assesses quantum risk levels and estimated break timelines, generates comprehensive security reports including CBOM (Cryptographic Bill of Materials), provides NIST-compliant migration recommendations for post-quantum cryptography, and supports multiple programming languages and output formats.
+The primary goal of this collaborative project is to develop an automated scanning tool that identifies quantum-vulnerable cryptographic algorithms (RSA, ECC, DH, weak hashes), assesses quantum risk levels and estimated break timelines, generates comprehensive security reports including CBOM (Cryptographic Bill of Materials), provides NIST-compliant migration recommendations for post-quantum cryptography, and supports multiple programming languages and output formats.
+This project serves as both a practical cybersecurity solution and a demonstration of advanced software engineering principles applied to emerging security challenges in the quantum computing era.

 ### Target Problem